Key issues of concern to cyclists in Irish road traffic law (RTL) and how to deal with a traffic collision

 When riding a bike on a public road you have a general duty, as a driver of any vehicle has, to drive “with reasonable consideration for other persons using the place” This includes being careful towards pedestrians.
 [1961 Act.
 Art.
 51 A - (1)]

 What about yellow hi-vis and helmet wearing?

 There is no legal requirement that you have to wear a hi-vis belt, jacket or jerkin or a helmet.
 The RSA advises that you should be visible when out in traffic and particularly in darkness.
-It has the mantra ‘be safe, be seen’.
-We say that no matter how the rider is dressed up in body armour and lit up like a Christmas tree the critical road safety issue for cyclists is that drivers fail to properly look for us in a 2Pi direction.
-It is the failure to look that has to be tackled.
-It is not primarily our conspicuousness that is the issue.
+It has the mantra ‘Be Safe, Be Seen’.
+We say that no matter how the rider is dressed up, whether in body armour or lit up like a Christmas tree, the critical road safety issue for cyclists is that drivers need to properly look out for us and other vulnerable road users.
+It is the need to drive at a safe speed, and failure to look that has to be tackled.
+It is not primarily cyclists’ conspicuousness that is the issue.